Struct AsyncLruCacheInner

 Force-insert the given object into the cache.

-If there is an existing object under that key, it is flushed first.
+If there is an existing object under that key and may_flush is true, it is flushed first.

 Source